Dynamics of spinning test bodies in the Schwarzschild space-time: reduction and circular orbits: The Mathisson --- Papapetrou --- Dixon equations

 Next, using some properties of integrals in the form \eqref{T_Tulczyjew}, Tulczyjew showed that conditions (i) and (ii) lead to equations of motion that are equivalent to \eqref{eq_MP}.
 The Tulczyjew method and the proof of the properties used by him are discussed in detail in Ref. \cite{Ohashi2003}.
 Further development of the Tulczyjew method taking into account multipole moments of higher order is described in Ref. \cite{Steinhoff2010}.

 A generalization of these results for an extended body, i.e., for a body with an energy-momentum tensor that contains no Dirac delta-function, was made by Dixon \cite{Dixon1964}(1964).
-He obtained equations of motion in the form \eqref{eq_MP} and introduced a definition of linear momentum and angular momentum using relations \eqref{Eq_PS}.
+He obtained equations of motion exactly in the form \eqref{eq_MP} and gave a definition of the linear momentum and the angular momentum of the test body in curved space.
 Later, Dixon obtained equations taking into account multipole moments of higher order (for details, see \cite{Dixon1970, Dixon2015}).
-An explicit introduction of generalized Killing fields and the generalized linear momentum \eqref{eq_Pi} by Harte \cite{Harte2008} (2008) simplified the derivation of the equations of motion \eqref{eq_MP}.
+An explicit introduction of generalized Killing fields and the generalized linear momentum by Harte \cite{Harte2008} (2008) simplified the derivation of the equations of motion \eqref{eq_MP}.
 In addition, Harte derived equations of motion in the Newtonian gravitation using Killing fields in Ref. \cite{Harte2012}.

 We note that under the pole-dipole approximation the equations do not explicitly depend on the velocity distribution in the test body.
 If one takes into account multipole moments of higher order, this holds no longer \cite{Dixon1974}.